Colorado Strategic Wildfire Action Program

 Workforce Development Grant

-The COSWAP Workforce Development Grant makes two types of awards.
-Crew time awards are granted to applicants for wildfire mitigation projects that protect life, property and infrastructure.
-The Department of Corrections’ State Wildland Inmate Fire Team (SWIFT) crews or Colorado Youth Corps Association (CYCA) accredited conservation corps crews are paid by COSWAP directly to reduce administrative burden on the grantee.
-Grantees who wish to work with an independent conservation corps can request a cash grant to hire the corps directly.
-These crews are foremost focused on workforce development, and the objective of these partnerships is to develop the pipeline of individuals entering Colorado’s mitigation and forestry workforce.
-An added benefit is that mitigation work is completed for grantees.
-Managing mitigation projects can incur additional costs including project management, equipment rentals, and crew support, so applicants may also request funds to cover these expenses.
+The COSWAP Workforce Development Grant makes two types of awards: crew time and cash grants.
+Crew time awards are granted to applicants to implement wildfire mitigation projects that protect life, property and infrastructure.
+Our crew time partners are the Department of Corrections’ State Wildland Inmate Fire Team (SWIFT) crews and Colorado Youth Corps Association (CYCA) accredited conservation corps crews.
+The advantage of crew time awards is that our partners are paid by COSWAP directly to reduce administrative burden on the grantee.
+Alternatively, grantees who wish to work with an independent conservation corps can request a cash grant to hire the corps directly.
+Workforce development crews are foremost focused on skill development and career exposure.
+The objective of these partnerships is to develop the pipeline of individuals entering Colorado’s mitigation and forestry workforce; an added benefit is that mitigation work is completed for grantees.
+Managing mitigation projects can incur additional costs including project management, equipment rentals, and crew support, so applicants may also request a cash grant to cover these expenses.
+Cash grants are also awarded to groups looking to receive mitigation training, as this is another important part of workforce development.

 CYCA Accredited Conservation Corps